Working with version control

 In this instance, you must decide which version is the source of truth.
 If it is the resources in the Workspace, run tb pull --force to overwrite your local files.
 If it is your local files, run tb push --force file by file so the Workspace is synchronized with your project in Git.

 Use tb diff to check if your project is synced.
-It diffs local Datafiles to the corresponding resources in the Workspace.
+It diffs local datafiles to the corresponding resources in the Workspace.

 Git and Workspace no longer synced